Sculpture by the Sea 2014. Credit: Destination NSW

 Maroubra Beach has deep ties to the local community, recognised in the National Surfing Reserves as a place of intrinsic environmental, heritage, sporting and cultural value.
 Nicknamed the Bra, the beach is a 1km curved strip of white sand that offers some of Australia’s most consistent waves.

 Located between Malabar Headland National Park to the south and Jack Vanney Memorial Park to the north, the beach is popular with families who are drawn to the beach's picnic areas, shaded playgrounds and safe rock pools.
 The Bay Hotel is nearby as well as surf shops and cafés.

 Maroubra Beach is the best surfing beach in the eastern suburbs, popular with experienced surfers who enjoy the consistent reef and beach breaks.
 A decent swell brings three or four beach breaks to life, and on a happening day, board-riders are spread along the length of the beach.
 If you want to try your hand at learning to surf, try Sydney Safe Surf Schools.

 The reef at the southern end creates Maroubra's premium wave, which on a south swell and with a southwest breeze, breaks as a classic barrelling right-hander.
 As with all Sydney beaches, the best place to swim is between the red and yellow safety flags.

-Maroubra Beach is also home to an outdoor gym that's free to use.
-A range of strength and cardio equipment accompanied by instructions includes an upright cycle, chest press, step-ups, stepping stones, balance beam and stretch station.
-It also has inspiring views over the beach to keep you motivated.
+Maroubra Beach also has a free outdoor gym with a range of strength and cardio equipment, including an upright cycle, chest press, step-ups, stepping stones, balance beam and stretch station.
+Inspiring views of the beach will keep you motivated.